 Democratic Unionist Party

-The Democratic Unionist Party (DUP) is a socially conservative, protestant, political party in Northern Ireland.
+The Democratic Unionist Party (DUP) is a socially conservative, protestant political party in Northern Ireland.
 It currently holds the most seats of any party in Northern Ireland’s national assembly.

 The party was founded in 1971 by Ian Paisley and is now led by Arlene Foster.
-It has strong links to protestant Free Presbyterian Church of Ulster, established by Paisley.
-It believes Northern Ireland should remain part of the United Kingdom and currently has 10 MPs sitting in the UK parliament in Westminster.
+It has strong links to the protestant Free Presbyterian Church of Ulster, established by Paisley.
+It believes Northern Ireland should remain part of the United Kingdom and currently has eight MPs sitting in the UK parliament in Westminster.

-In June 2017, it agreed a ‘confidence and supply’ deal with prime minister Theresa May to provide her Conservative Party with the votes it needed to push major legislation through the House of Commons.
+In June 2017, the DUP agreed a ‘confidence and supply’ deal with prime minister Theresa May to provide her Conservative Party with the votes it needed to push major legislation through the House of Commons.
 The DUP received an additional £1 billion for projects in Northern Ireland in return for its support.

 Stance on Climate Change